flyingmachine/brave-clojure-web/content/organization.md

 object's address, you can navigate the physical space and retrieve the object you're looking for.

-No human being is going to know off-hand what a book's address is, so libraries provide tools for finding the address.
+No human being is going to know off-hand what a book or DVD's address is, though.
+Libraries therefore record the association between an object's title and its address and provide tools for searching these records.

 For example, if you searched for "The Da Vinci Code" your local library's database, it would return the address "813.54" to you (if it's using the Dewey Decimal System).
 Now you can efficiently navigate your library and locate the physical space where _The Da Vinci Code_ resides.
 Then you can engage in the literary and/or hate-reading adventure of your lifetime.

 It's useful to imagine a similar physical setup in Clojure.
-I think of Clojure as storing objects like data structures and functions in a vast set of numbered lockers.
-No human being is going to know off-hand which locker an object is stored in.
+I think of Clojure as storing objects like data structures and functions in a vast set of numbered shelves.
+No human being is going to know off-hand which shelf an object is stored in.
 Instead, we want to give Clojure an identifier which it can use to retrieve the object.

-In order for this to happen, Clojure has to maintain the associations between our identifiers and locker addresses.
+In order for this to happen, Clojure has to maintain the associations between our identifiers and shelf addresses.
 It does this using *namespaces*.
-Namespaces contain maps between human-friendly *symbols* and references to locker addresses (known as *Vars*).
+Namespaces contain maps between human-friendly *symbols* and references to shelf addresses (known as *Vars*).

 Technically, namespaces are objects of type `clojure.lang.Namespace`.
 The current namespace is accessible with `*ns*` &ndash; try evaluating